Data Grid Architecture

 Ability to execute business logic within the data - similar to database storage procedure capabilities.

-It is important to note that the IMDG, although a memory-based service, is fully transactional, and follows the ACID (Atomicity, Concurrency, Isolation and Durability) transactional rules.
+It is important to note that the data grid, although a memory-based service, is fully transactional, and follows the ACID (Atomicity, Concurrency, Isolation and Durability) transactional rules.

-The IMDG uses the unified clustering layer, to provide a highly available and reliable service.
+The data grid uses the unified clustering layer, to provide a highly available and reliable service.

-The main API to access the IMDG service, is the GigaSpace interface.
-In addition, one can use the Map API (using the GigaMap interface) to access the IMDG.
+The main API to access the data grid service is the GigaSpace interface.
+In addition, one can use the Map API (using the GigaMap interface) to access the data grid.
 Please refer to the Developer Guide for usage examples.

 The messaging grid aspect of the Space provides messaging capabilities such as: